Golubac Fortress

 Golubac Fortress has had a tumultuous history.
 Prior to its construction it was the site of a Roman settlement.
 During the Middle Ages, it became the object of many battles, especially between the Ottoman Empire and the Kingdom of Hungary.
 It changed hands repeatedly, passing between Turks, Bulgarians, Hungarians, Serbs, and Austrians, until 1867, when it was turned over to the Serbian Knez, Mihailo Obrenović III.
-Now, it is a popular tourist attraction in the region and a sightseeing point on Danube boat tours.
+In the 21st century it is a popular tourist attraction in the region and a sightseeing point on Danube boat tours.

 The fortress has a distinction of successfully repelling over 120 attacks.

 Location

 Golubac, in the Braničevo District of north-eastern Serbia and on the modern-day border with Romania, marks the entrance to the Đerdap national park.
 It is strategically located on the embankment of the Danube River where it narrows to form the Iron Gate gorge, allowing for the regulation and taxation of traffic across and along the river.
 In the Middle Ages, this was done with the aid of a strong chain connected to Babakaj, a rock on the far side of the river.
 At the fortress location, the Danube is 6.5 km wide.